 I look forward to meeting you and sharing my love of History.

-History offers useful skills for all professions, whether you choose a career in Liberal Arts, STEM, business, healthcare, a trade, or a technical field.
+History offers useful skills for everyone, whether you choose a career in Liberal Arts, STEM, business, healthcare, or a trade.
 History is more than just knowledge of the past.
-It helps us understand the present and provides tools to secure a successful future.
-History sheds light on the present, explaining how our world—and our role in it—came to be.
+It helps us understand the present and explains how how our world—and our role in it—came to be.

-At the same time, History teaches us to think critically, ask meaningful questions, apply new knowledge, and explore new ways of thinking.
+At the same time, History provides tools to secure a better future.
+It teaches us to think critically, ask meaningful questions, and explore new ways of thinking.
 You’ll learn how to evaluate evidence, determining its value and credibility.
 This last skill is particularly important in our world of instant communication, where we have access to information at all times of day, from a seemingly unlimited number of sources.

 History offers something for everyone and will enrich your life beyond the classroom.
 No matter your path, History prepares you to enter the future with confidence.